Introduction Linked Lists

 - data stored at that particular address.

-- Pointer which contains the address of the next node.
+- The pointer contains the address of the next node.

 The last node of the Linked list contains a pointer to null to represent the termination of the linked list.
-Generally, we call the first node as Head node and last node as Tail node in Linked List.
+Generally, we call the first node as the head node and the last node as the Tail node in Linked List.

 Why Linked List Over Array?